About The Artist

 Elton (Al) Rawley Jr. was born in Boston in 1918 to parents Elton and Bertha Rawley.
 He started strumming a ukulele and singing on WORL, Boston when he was just thirteen.
 Later that year he switched to a 4-string banjo and moved to WCOP, Boston.

 By 1932 his family had moved to Dedham, Massachusetts where he found Chis Maloof and the Red River Rustlers performing.
 Chris got Al's mom and dad's permission for him to help arrange some furniture on stage one night and they agreed but, when the curtain opened that night they announced that Al was going to sing.
 The 14-year-old had not rehearsed anything and it came as a complete surprise but he came out and sang Red River Valley, yodeling when he could not remember the words.
+This may have been around June 15, 1931 as an old National Hillbily News article on the group indicated that Al had been singing on small stations and doing rodeos as well around that time.

 They made Al a member of the group that night.